Menu

 ADDITIONAL SELECTIONS

-chilies, garlic, a Chinese herb sauce, and your choice of sweet
+with chilies, garlic, and your choice of sweet basil or

-chili sauce, water chestnuts, soy beans, lime, and coriander.
+meat, chili sauce, water chestnuts, soy beans, lime,

 An assortment of vegetables is stir-fried with ginger and garlic.